Cubeir/Vanilla-RTX-App/README.md

 ![street-3x-emissivity-tuned-vanilla-rtx](https://github.com/user-attachments/assets/90e7d2a4-afdc-4250-9ecf-d5cc15fd9dc7)

 - `Increase ambient light`
-Adds a small, uniform amount of emissivity to all surfaces, effectively increasing ambient light with ray tracing.
-This will result in a nightvision effect if made too strong.
+Adds a small, uniform amount of emissivity to every surface, simulating ambient light under ray tracing.
+Push it too far and you'll get a night-vision effect.
-This option can work in conjunction with the Emissivity Multiplier — higher initial multipliers (e.g. 6.0) will amplify the effect.
+This option is scaled by the Emissivity Multiplier — a higher multiplier means stronger ambient lighting, whether it's the pack's first tuning pass or a later one.
-Because changes stack on each tuning attempt, only use this once on freshly installed packs, and avoid setting higher emissivity multipliers than `1.0` on further consecutive tuning attempts.
-> For this reason, `Emissivity Multiplier` is automatically reset to default (1.0) if previous tuning attempt has had this option enabled, making it harder to break packs by accident.
+> Warning: Tuning a pack with this option enabled marks it.
+On every tuning pass after that, the Emissivity Multiplier stops applying to the pack's regular emissivity, and continues to scale only the ambient light this option adds.
+This prevents the multiplier from compounding across repeated passes and blowing out the pack's lighting entirely.
+Because of this, it's best used sparingly, and generally as the last step once you're happy with everything else.

 ![ambient-lighting](https://github.com/user-attachments/assets/e44fe5f8-06d0-4d43-978c-fc954f5d83e8)

 - `Surface normal intensity`
-  Adjusts normal map and heightmap intensities.
-For instance, a value of 0 will flatten the textures in any given PBR resource pack.
-Larger values will increase the intensity of normal maps on blocks  This is done through a special algorithm that makes it impossible to lose relative intensity data even with extreme values.
+  Adjusts the intensity of normal maps and heightmaps (in percentage).
+A value of 0% flattens the textures while larger values increase the intensity of normal maps on blocks.
+This is handled through a special algorithm that preserves composition and relative intensity data even at extreme values.

 - `Roughness control`
-  Increases roughness on materials using a decaying curve function to impact glossy surfaces more than already-rough surfaces, for example, high positive values allow alignment with Vibrant Visuals' PBR artstyle.
+  Increases roughness using a decaying curve, so glossy surfaces are affected more than already-rough ones — high positive values, for example, let you align a pack with Vibrant Visuals' PBR art style.
+Metalness is reduced slightly, in proportion to how much roughness was added.
-  Metalness is slightly reduced in relation to how much roughness is boosted.
-With negative values, extremely rough surfaces are instead made less rough, and metalness is amplified in relation to how much roughness boost would've taken place if the given value was a positive.
+  Negative values invert this: extremely rough surfaces are made less rough instead, and metalness is boosted in proportion to how much roughness *would have* been added had the value been positive.

+  > This may sound convoluted, but the logic holds up in practice.
+Put simply: negative values make surfaces shinier, positive values make them less shiny.
+Apply it in multiple passes until you're satisfied with the result.

 - `Lazify surface normals`
   Uses a modified color texture to make heightmaps/normal maps less refined.
 The given number determines effectiveness `(0 = no change, 255 = fully lazy)`.
 For normal maps in particular, not all original detail is lost even at 255, instead it is partially blended and overlayed.
 Additionally, the final normal map always retains the same overall intensity as the starting normal map.
   > Note: Assuming the resource pack isn't already shoddy, a tame value of `1-10` adds a subtle layer of organic detail.
-  > This option works only if the normal map or heightmap resolution matches the color texture; therefore, it has no impact on Opus variant of Vanilla RTX.
+This option works only if the normal map or heightmap resolution matches the color texture; therefore, it has no impact on Opus variant of Vanilla RTX.

 - `Material grain offset`
   Creates grainy materials by adding a layer of noise, input value determines the maximum allowed deviation from the original value.
-  This is done safely with an algorithm that preserves pack's intended appearance while adding a layer of detail, emissives are affected minimally, additionally, noise patterns persist across animated textures or texture variations (e.g. a redstone lamp off and redstone lamp on retain the same noise pattern)
+  > This is done safely with an algorithm that preserves pack's intended appearance while adding a layer of detail, emissives are affected minimally, additionally, noise patterns persist across animated textures or texture variations (e.g. a redstone lamp off and redstone lamp on retain the same noise pattern)
   The noise has a subtle checkerboard pattern that mimics the same noise seen on the PBR textures of default Vibrant Visuals while still giving the pack a slightly fresh look each time the noise is applied!

 - `Tune selection`
-  Begins the tuning process with your given parameters and pack selections (That would be, the checked Vanilla RTX packages + one other local pack, if any was selected, if the exact same Vanilla RTX resource pack is selected twice, it won't be tuned twice)
-  Packages are then processed locally, changes are permanent and stack on top of each other, unless a pack is updated or freshly reinstalled.
+  Begins applying your chosen parameters to every resource pack you've selected.
+Changes are permanent and each tuning pass stacks/builds on top the previous, until the pack is updated or its original files are freshly reinstalled.

-> These tools can be extraordinarily powerful when used correctly on the right pack, for instance, PBR textures in Vanilla RTX can be processed to fully match the "style" of most other vanilla PBR resource packs or even Mojang's Vibrant Visuals, however this statement won't be true the other way around!
+> These tools can be extraordinarily powerful when used correctly on the right pack — for instance, PBR textures in Vanilla RTX can be processed to fully match the "style" of most other vanilla-esque PBR resource packs, or even Mojang's Vibrant Visuals.
+However, this doesn't hold true the other way around!

+> While tuning, the button turns into `Abort tuning operation`, which can be used to stop the tuning operation, textures already finished keep their changes, anything not yet reached by the Tuner is left untouched.
+This is more of a safety net in case you accidentally press the Tune button, since the app takes a few seconds to collect the resources it needs before tuning, if you're quick enough, likely nothing will have been modified.

 - `Clear Selection`
   Clears the Vanilla RTX and custom pack selections.

 - `Reset`
-  Resets tuning values and options to their defaults — this does not reset the pack back to its default state, to do that, you must reinstall the packages via the `Get latest RTX packs` or if it is a custom pack, manually reimport the original pack to Minecraft.
+  Resets tuning values and options to their defaults — this does not reset packs back to its default states, to do that, you must reinstall the packages via the `Get latest RTX packs` or if it is a custom pack, manually reimport the original/unmodified pack from the `Select other packs` menu.

 - `Wipe / Hard reset (Hold Shift + Reset)`
-  Wipes all of app's storage, as well as any temporary data, including: cached timestamps (like update check cooldowns), tuning options, cached pack locations or game locations, DLSS and BetterRTX catalogues, PSA messages, and more..., then restarts the app.
+  Completely wipes the app's storage and all temporary data — cached timestamps (e.g. update check cooldowns), tuning options, cached pack and game locations, DLSS and BetterRTX caches, PSA messages, and more — then restarts the app.
+This is the most thorough way to remove every trace of the app, effectively returning it to a freshly installed state.

-  Effectively making it as if the app was just freshly installed on your system, removing all its traces in the most comprehensive way.
+  > This will also attempt to restore your game's files to their defaults (e.g. if you've installed BetterRTX or LUT presets, you'll see several UAC prompts to restore those files).
+This is a guardrail, not an accident: the app's "Default" presets are generated from *your* game files the first time it runs.
+If you wipe the app's cache while your game no longer has its own defaults intact, those defaults are gone for good. **Press Yes on every UAC prompt.** If you don't, you risk  losing your game's defaults — recovering from that means reinstalling the game and running Hard Wipe again, since otherwise the app may mistake your non-default files for defaults and carry that mistake forward.

 ## Miscellaneous

 ![in-app-image](https://github.com/user-attachments/assets/2a37b0b5-cbfb-42a2-976d-03f309fa3b1d)

+- Dynamic PSAs: Every feature in the app can display any number of "info" cards, as defined [here](https://github.com/Cubeir/Vanilla-RTX-App/blob/main/IN-APP-ANNOUNCEMENTS.md) They may also contain warnings, announcements, tutorials, or even brief you on Vanilla RTX's changelogs in its install menu.
+The PSAs are cached and automatically updated every few hours.

 - Hovering any control in the app displays a unique pixel art communicating its function in the bottom left side of the app, for instance, sliders show how they should impact the visuals seen in-game as you change them, toggles show before/after, and buttons/other controls display a mildly artistic interpretation of what the they do!
-  In combination with descriptive tooltips, this is meant to help make the app less intimidating and more beginner-friendly.
+> In combination with descriptive tooltips and non-static PSAs, this is meant to help make the app less intimidating and more beginner-friendly by presenting you with every resource you may need directly in the app.

-- Holding shift while clicking the lamp icon next to app's title will copy logs to your clipboard for debugging, it may be helpful to attach these when reporting issues.
-The same lamp also dynamically reacts to what you do while using the app.
+- Holding shift while clicking the lamp icon next to app's title will copy the app's stack trace to your clipboard for debugging, it may be helpful to attach these when reporting issues.

+> The lamp is called Tuner Lamp, and it dynamically reacts to to the actions you take with the app.
+It can also occasionally display erratic behavior.
+All intended!
+Nothing's bugging out!

 - The following settings persist between sessions: tuning options/slider values, Preview toggle, theme choice, and game install locations.
   Allowing you to keep your personal favorite values and quickly re-tune newer versions without having to remember everything, or come back to the app and swap DLSS again or reinstall your BetterRTX preset quickly in case of a Minecraft update.

 - Top-left titlebar buttons in order:
+  - Suspend UI Animations: Disables all custom UI animations, e.g. Tuner Lamp's reactivity (including the startup blink) as well as the typewriter animations and pixel art in the log area, fade effects, etc...
+     > Recommended to enable if you're sensitive to flashing images, bonus point: it makes the app open faster.
   - Cycle themes: Change between dark, light, or system theme.
   - Help: Opens this page, which will hold up-to-date information about the app.
   - Donate: Opens the developer's Ko-Fi page.
     > When this button is hovered, an up-to-date list of Vanilla RTX Insiders is displayed.
-I'm able to maintain Vanilla RTX projects thanks to them.
+I'm able to maintain Vanilla RTX and other projects thanks to them.
 Consider becoming a supporter and have your name up there?!
   - Invitation to the Vanilla RTX Discord server.

-- The app may occasionally display PSAs from this readme file and caches it for several hours, these announcements will occasionally show up on startup.
-They are used to inform users of important issues, Vanilla RTX or App updates, etc...

 ### Known Issues
 - Missing icons on some Windows installations (limitation, non-critical)